niravjdn/JupyterTOHTML/ReadMe.md

 # JupyterTOHTML
-This is a simple django app that converts Jupyter notebooks to HTML.
+This is a simple web app developed in django app which converts Jupyter notebooks to HTML.

 ## Demo
 https://juptohtml.herokuapp.com/app